shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 Ersatzica crawled further up onto the beach.
 With a big motion she shook, but the water weighing down her fur didn’t fling off.
 The water dampened her fur.
 Oh, right.
 Apparently cats can’t shake off water like wolves can.
 It’s so uncomfortable.
 Maybe the most uncomfortable thing.
 Aside from drowning, of course.
 It’s like a hot sweltering heat on a summers day, but hugging her all around.
 Her fur stuck together as she moved up the beach.
 She tried a wolf water shake one last time, to no avail.
 It’s no use.
 Time to sun dry.
 She laid down on her back in the sand.
 No, the sand isn’t comfortable, but maybe a solid rock would be?
 Wolf Ersie likes laying down on solid rocks.
 Maybe Cat Ersie will like it too.
 She looked at the largest rock on the beach, right next to her.

 Up on the rock outcropping, the fisher cat whistled.
 It was a happy little tune, perfect for passing the time while fishing.
-A medium basket sat next to him, waiting patiently to be filled with fish.
+A medium-sized basket sat next to him, waiting patiently to be filled with fish.

 Ersatzica cautiously crawled up next to him on all fours.
 His ears pricked in her direction, but he otherwise kept his attention on his fishing line.
 As she got closer, she could see more details.
 The basket wasn’t completely empty.
 Inside, the lower jaw bone of a wolf sparkled with a blue hue in the sunlight.
 It was missing several lower teeth, notably the canines.
 Ersatzica put her face in and sniffed it.
 Its owner had been dead a long time, and smelled only of fish.
 If this fisher cat had killed him, it wasn’t recently.
 Still, it’s a bad omen.
 Ersatzica’s heart beat faster.
 She inched away from him.
 She knew this was a trick.
 How could she have been so stupid?